digaev/pdd-test/readme.md

 # PPD TEST

-Web-service for testing knowledge of traffic laws of Republic of Uzbekistan in question-answer mode.
+Universal RESTful question-answer tester build with Laravel 5.3.
+Currently configured for testing knowledge of traffic laws of Republic of Uzbekistan in question-answer mode.

 ## API